NewBeaupre1915

 The Bassetts

 During the 16th and 17th centuries the Bassets took an active role in the official life of the county, six of them serving as Sheriffs during this period.
 However, the family’s support of the Royalist cause in the Civil War in the 1640s led to financial ruin, and after a period of retrenchment the family estates in Beaupre (including the manor of St. Hilary) and Llanblethian were sold in 1709 to Christopher Brewster.
 In 1755, by which time the mansion at Beaupre was only partially occupied by a tenant farmer, the estate was purchased by Thomas Edmondes of Cowbridge who considered the old house too ruinous for his purposes and who built a new prestigious house in the village for himself and his family - the Manor House (now a Nursing Home).
+Here's a link to details of the history of the Basset family and information about Beaupre Manor.

 The Beaupre part of the estate was sold off by Llewellyn Traherne and his sister to Daniel Jones in 1797.
 [See below for details of Daniel Jones] He was a wealthy solicitor who endowed Cardiff Royal Infirmary and although married, he died childless in 1841, leaving Beaupre to Richard Basset, thereby re-establishing the link with the Basset family.
 Richard Basset soon took up residence in New Beaupre, the house built by Daniel Jones a short distance from the old ancestral mansion.
 After Richard Basset’s early death at fifty one, the property passed to his wife then to his nephew, Major William Bruce, who later assumed the name of Basset.
 The Bassets, Trahernes and Edmondeses all retained links with St. Hilary until well into the 20th century, although the major landowners were the Bassets and the Saundersons, relatives of the Trahernes.